api-platform/docs/client-generator/index.md

 # The API Platform Client Generator

-Client Generator is the fastest way to scaffold fully featured webapps and native mobile apps from APIs supporting the [Hydra](http://www.hydra-cg.com/) format.
+Client Generator is the fastest way to scaffold fully featured Web Apps and native mobile apps from APIs supporting the [Hydra](http://www.hydra-cg.com/) format.

 ![Screencast](images/client-generator-demo.gif)